 Multilinguals differ from bilinguals and monolinguals in several respects.
-Research has shown, for example, that multilinguals demonstrate superior metalinguistic and metacognitive abilities, such as the ability to draw comparisons between different languages and to reflect on and employ appropriate learning strategies (for reviews, see Cenoz, 2003Cenoz, J. (2003The role of mother tongue literacy in third language learning.
-Language, Culture and Curriculum, 3(1), 65-81.[Taylor & Francis Online], [Google Scholar]) emphasise that multilingualism does not automatically enhance further language learning; for example, when learners are not literate in their home language, when learners are not aware of the benefits of multilingualism and 'when children are not encouraged in the school situation to rely on their different languages and language knowledge as positive resources', [Google Scholar], p.
-136), Multilingualism may not provide an advantage.
+Research has shown, for example, that multilinguals demonstrate superior metalinguistic and metacognitive abilities, such as the ability to draw comparisons between different languages and to reflect on and employ appropriate learning strategies.emphasise that multilingualism does not automatically enhance further language learning; for example, when learners are not literate in their home language, when learners are not aware of the benefits of multilingualism and 'when children are not encouraged in the school situation to rely on their different languages and language knowledge as positive resources' Multilingualism may not provide an advantage.
 In fact, the general view within the field seems to be that learning multiple languages is best enhanced when learners are encouraged to become aware of and use their pre-existing linguistic and language learning knowledge.
 Moreover, in the school setting, the language teacher is the key facilitator of learners' multilingualism.